Finesse (Bruno Mars song): Live performances and other usage

 Cardi B opened the 2018 iHeart Music Awards with a medley of her biggest hits, including a verse from the remix of "Finesse".
 Hilary Hughes from Billboard found the performance of the "Finesse" remix to have "shined on its own".
 On May 20 at the 2018 Billboard Music Awards, Kelly Clarkson performed a medley of various Billboard Hot 100 hits during her monologue, including Cardi B's verse from the remix of Mars's "Finesse".
-On Mars's third tour, the 24K Magic World Tour (2017–18), "Finesse" was the opening act of the setlist.
-Paste Ellen Johnson considered the performance at the Grammys one of the best of all time, ranking it at number seven, saying that the nostalgia along with Mars's charisma and Cardi B's personable rapping couldn't go wrong.
+On Mars's third tour, the 24K Magic World Tour (2017–18), "Finesse" was the opening act of the set list, he also sung it during the shows of Bruno Mars Live (2022-24).
 Pentatonix, an American a cappella group, recorded a cover of the single for their 2018 album PTX Presents: Top Pop, Vol. I. It was part of the soundtracks for the video games Just Dance 2019 and NBA 2K19.
 The remix was also used as the background music for the swimsuit competition of Miss Universe 2018, which was held in Bangkok, Thailand in December of that year.